Project Orion (nuclear propulsion): Spalling

+Ground-Based Takeoff

+Multiple risks from mechanical and blast related hazards also posed a threat.
+Studies of ground hazards noted that accidental detonation of the high explosives within pulse units (without nuclear yield) could still produce a lot of shrapnel effects over thousands of meters.
+Another ground-based issue was the shockwaves that would be produced from the interaction of the nuclear blasts and the ground during take-off.
+Proposed mitigations included lifting the spacecraft off the ground using conventional explosives before initiating nuclear pulses.
+This would have lifted the ship far enough into the air that the first focused nuclear blast would not create debris that would be capable of harming the ship.
+Another proposed solution was that it could be boosted into orbit using the Saturn V upper stage.

+Nuclear Fallout

 However, the main unsolved problem for a launch from the surface of the Earth was thought to be nuclear fallout.
-Freeman Dyson, group leader on the project, estimated back in the 1960s that with conventional nuclear weapons, each launch would statistically cause on average between 0.1 and 1 fatal cancers from the fallout.
+Freeman Dyson, estimated back in the 1960s that with conventional nuclear weapons, each launch would statistically cause on average between 0.1 and 1 fatal cancers from the fallout.
 That estimate is based on no-threshold model assumptions, a method often used in estimates of statistical deaths from other industrial activities.
 Each few million dollars of efficiency indirectly gained or lost in the world economy may statistically average lives saved or lost, in terms of opportunity gains versus costs.
 Indirect effects could matter for whether the overall influence of an Orion-based space program on future human global mortality would be a net increase or a net decrease, including if change in launch costs and capabilities affected space exploration, space colonization, the odds of long-term human species survival, space-based solar power, or other hypotheticals.

-Danger to human life was not a reason given for shelving the project.
-The reasons included lack of a mission requirement, the fact that no one in the U.S. government could think of any reason to put thousands of tons of payload into orbit, the decision to focus on rockets for the Moon mission, and ultimately the signing of the Partial Test Ban Treaty in 1963.
-The danger to electronic systems on the ground from an electromagnetic pulse was not considered to be significant from the sub-kiloton blasts proposed, since solid-state integrated circuits were not in general use at the time.